japertechnology/DEVELOPER-JAPER-IO/README.md

 # developer.japer.io

-Welcome to the public repository regarding the JAPER Technology API.
-This project hosts reference material and example requests for developers who wish to integrate with JAPER.
+Welcome to the official public repository for the JAPER Technology API, where you’ll find reference materials and sample requests to help developers integrate with JAPER.

 ## Getting Started